 * (2013) Two translations in The Impact of Idealism: The Legacy of Post-Kantian German Thought: Volume 3.
 Aesthetics and Literature, ed.
 Christoph Jamme and Ian Cooper (Cambridge: CUP).

-Tristan is a lecturer in Classics at Trinity College, Oxford.
-His current project is a new critical edition of, and commentary on, [Vergil]’s Catalepton.
-Tristan’s doctoral thesis explores the ways in which the Latin elegist Propertius engages with and recasts his own poetic material, as well as that of his peers and predecessors.
+Tristan is a lecturer in Classics at Trinity College and Oriel College, Oxford; he is currently working on a new critical edition of, and literary commentary on, [Vergil]’s Catalepton.
+His doctoral thesis explores the ways in which the Latin elegist Propertius engages with and recasts his own poetic material, as well as that of his peers and predecessors.
 More broadly, he is interested in the literature of the first century B.C. (esp. the poets and Vitruvius); the place of the author and the reader in relation to a text; and in textual criticism, palaeography, and the history of the book.

 * (forthcoming),‘Ovid’s Propertian Funeral: Tristia 3.3’.